 • Spoon in the filling of choice, like peanut butter, jelly, caramel, or peppermint cream.

-• Drop the mold from about an inch in the air onto the countertop a few times to flatten the filling.
+• Drop the mold from about an inch above the countertop a few times to flatten the filling.
 Then add the final layer of chocolate.

-• Drop the chocolate mold onto the countertop a few times to remove any air bubbles and make the top flat and smooth.
+• Tap the chocolate mold on the countertop a few times to release any air bubbles and ensure the top is flat and smooth.

 • Remove any excess chocolate from the top of the mold.